exogen/react-overflow-indicator/README.md

   case their device hides scrollbars.
 - Uses
   [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver)
-  for great performance – no listening for `scroll` or `resize` events.
+  for performance and accuracy – no listening for `scroll` or `resize` events.
 - Flexible: render any style of indicator you want (shadows, arrows, messages, etc.) wherever you want, using any styling solution.